BillionPhotos.com - stock.adobe.

 At the heart of this learning process is a sophisticated analysis and recommendation engine that uses AI, machine learning, deep learning and predictive analytics.

-AI includes two important subdisciplines that intelligent storage commonly uses: machine learning and deep learning.
+AI includes two important subdisciplines that intelligent storage systems commonly use: machine learning and deep learning.
 Machine learning makes it possible for computers to learn from data without requiring a specific set of programmed instructions.

 As more data becomes available, the machine learning system continues to learn and, in the process, becomes better at making predictions.
 Deep learning is a subset of machine learning that employs multilayered artificial neural networks to emulate human learning to infer meaning from examples.